Toyota Auris: North America

+Safety

 Third generation (E210; 2018)

 The third generation Auris is based on the Toyota New Global Architecture (TNGA) platform.
 It was unveiled as a pre-production model in March 2018 at the Geneva Motor Show.
 The Auris nameplate was discontinued across Europe with the production version of the E210 series Corolla in January 2019, but it had been used in Taiwan from September 2018 to July 2020.
 The Taiwanese Auris is powered by a 2.0-litre M20A-FKS petrol engine mated to a simulated 10-speed Direct Shift K120 continuously variable transmission.
 It is equipped with TSS, VSC, TRC, HAC, Head-Up-Display, Push Start and Smart Entry.

 On 15 July 2020, the Taiwanese Auris was renamed to Corolla Sport.

 Sales

 Motorsports

 The Auris-based Corolla hatchback was the winner of 2008 and 2009 Australian Rally Championship.
 This so-called Corolla S2000 has a modified 2.0-litre naturally aspirated 3S-GE engine as used by the Celica SS-III, all-wheel-drive system from the Celica GT-Four, and six-speed sequential gearbox.
 Neal Bates and co-driver Coral Taylor won the series of 2008, while Simon and Sue Evans were the winner in 2009.